oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

           git push origin {{YOUR BRANCH NAME}}
         ```

-      Make sure to do this from the command line (and not GitHub's Desktop client), since this also runs some important presubmit checks before your code gets uploaded to GitHub. **If any of these checks fail, the push will be interrupted**.
-If this happens, read the failure messages and fix the issues by making a new commit (see step 3), then **repeat the previous instructions** to retry the push to your fork.
+      **Make sure to do this from the command line** (and not GitHub's Desktop client), since this also runs some important presubmit checks before your code gets uploaded to GitHub.
+If any of these checks fail, read the failure messages and fix the issues by making a new commit (see step 3), then **repeat the previous instructions** to retry the push. **Do not bypass these checks, since doing so will lead to delays in the review process.**

 4. **When your feature is ready to merge, create a pull request.**
     * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.
-    * Add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
-Make sure to follow the guidance in the PR checklist.
+    * Following the guidance in the PR checklist, add a descriptive title explaining the purpose of the PR (e.g. "Fix issue #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
     * Fill out the rest of the PR checklist.
-    * If users can now do any actions as a result of your PR that they couldn't do before (e.g. rating an exploration, adding a hint to a state, or replying to a feedback thread), **cc the QA team** (using @oppia/qa-team) so that they can ensure that there is sufficient automated test coverage and/or add it to the list of critical user journeys.
-(This is important to prevent the new functionality you added from breaking in the future!)
     * Click "Create pull request", then **immediately** check the "Files changed" tab on your PR on GitHub and read it carefully to make sure that the changes are correct (e.g., no missing newlines at the ends of files; no files left out by mistake).
 This is a good way to catch obvious errors that would otherwise lead to delays in the review process.
-If you find an error, please fix this by making additional commits, or by closing the PR and submitting a new one before requesting a review.
+If you find an error, you can either make additional commits to the same PR to fix it, or close the PR and submit a new one.
     * Request a review from the issue's "owner" (which can be found in a label on the issue) **and** also set them as the PR assignee.
 Make sure to assign a reviewer explicitly in both the Reviewers and Assignees fields.
 Also, leave a top-level comment on your PR saying "@{{reviewer}} PTAL", where {{reviewer}} is the GitHub username of your reviewer. ("PTAL" means "Please take a look".)
     * After a while, check your PR to see whether the Travis checks have passed.
 If not, follow the instructions at "[If your build fails...](https://github.com/oppia/oppia/wiki/If-your-build-fails)".
     * Then, wait for your code to get reviewed!
-While you're doing so, it's totally fine to start work on a new PR if you like.
+       * While you're waiting, it's totally fine to start work on a new PR if you like.
 Just make sure to **checkout the develop branch** and sync to HEAD before you check out a new branch, so that each of your feature branches is based off the main trunk.

 5. #### **Address review comments until all reviewers give LGTM ('looks good to me').**
     * When your reviewer has completed their review, they will reassign the PR back to you, at which point you should push updates, respond to **all** comments, and reassign it back to them.
 This continues until the reviewer gives LGTM, after which the PR is merged.
-    * More specifically, here is how to respond to a review:
+Here is the procedure for responding to a review:
        * Merge develop into your branch.
 If you run into conflicts, run the following commands to resolve them (**note:** replace new-branch-name with the name of your branch):

       ```